-In this study, I will use a combination of field and laboratory-based approaches to evaluate how interactions between Botrytis and Cladosporium fruit rots and spotted-wing drosophila (Drosophila suzukii, SWD) impact pest and disease dynamics in primocane red raspberries.
-Specific objectives are to:
+I used a combination of field and laboratory-based approaches to evaluate how interactions between Botrytis and Cladosporium fruit rots and spotted-wing drosophila (Drosophila suzukii; SWD) impacted insect and fruit rot disease dynamics in caneberries (raspberries and blackberries).
+Specific objectives included:

-- Evaluate the ability of SWD to acquire and transmit Botrytis or Cladosporium propagules under laboratory conditions.
-These experiments will provide a proof-of-concept for SWD’s vectoring ability and will justify future, field-based experiments to further study SWD’s impact on disease epidemiology.
+- Evaluating SWD’s ability to acquire and transmit Botrytis or Cladosporium propagules under laboratory conditions.
+These experiments provided a proof-of-concept for SWD’s vectoring ability and will justify future, field-based experiments that further examine SWD’s impact on fruit rot disease epidemiology.

-The purpose of this project is to evaluate how spotted-wing drosophila (Drosophila suzukii; SWD) impacts the disease epidemiology of fruit rot fungi in fall red-raspberries, by assessing potential vectoring relationships between SWD and two common fungal pathogens, Botrytis cinerea and Cladosporium cladosporioides.
-Fall-red raspberries are a small, but important component of fruit production in the northeastern United States.
+The purpose of this project was to evaluate how spotted-wing drosophila (Drosophila suzukii; SWD) impacts the disease epidemiology of fruit rot fungi in fall red-raspberries by assessing potential vectoring relationships between SWD and two common fungal pathogens, Botrytis cinerea and Cladosporium cladosporioides.
+Primocane (fall-bearing) red raspberries are a small, but important component of fruit production in the northeastern United States.
 Typically planted on diversified fruit farms to extend the raspberry growing season, fall raspberries fill an important gap in the harvest schedule between other summer and fall-fruiting crops.
-However, they are vulnerable to both insect and fungal pathogens.
+However, they are vulnerable to both insect pests and fungal pathogens.

-Currently, pest management in raspberries primarily focuses on two organisms: SWD, an invasive fruit fly, and Botrytis cinerea (grey mold).
+Raspberry pest management currently primarily focuses on two organisms: SWD, an invasive fruit fly, and Botrytis cinerea (grey mold).
 However, other fruit rot fungal pathogens may also impact raspberry production.
-Cladosporium fruit rot, caused by the Cladosporium cladosporioides species complex, may also drive mid-Atlantic raspberry crop loss.
-In raspberries, Cladosporium is currently considered a minor post-harvest pathogen of ripe or overripe fruit.
-However, 2016 surveys of Maryland raspberries reported pre-harvest infection rates as high as 30%, suggesting that Cladosporium may have a more significant economic impact than previously believed.
+Cladosporium fruit rot, caused by the Cladosporium cladosporioides species complex, is currently considered a minor post-harvest pathogen of ripe or overripe fruit.
+However, 2016 surveys of Maryland raspberries have reported pre-harvest infection rates as high as 30%, suggesting that Cladosporium may have a more significant economic impact than previously believed.
 Likewise, anthracnose fruit rot, caused by Colletotrichum fiorinae, has recently been confirmed as a pathogen in Maryland raspberries, with pre-harvest Colletotrichum infection rates as high as 16% reported in unsprayed fields.

-Previous studies have demonstrated that larval SWD co-occur with and feed on both Botrytis and Cladosporium in raspberries, indicating an association between these pests.
+Previous research has demonstrated that larval SWD co-occur with and feed on both Botrytis and Cladosporium in raspberries, indicating an association between these pests.
 However, many aspects of their interactions remain unclear, including the extent to which SWD impacts fungal disease incidence and severity.
-An epidemiological link between SWD and Botrytis, Cladosporium, or other raspberry pathogens could increase pre-harvest fruit rot incidence and/or severity, consequentially reducing marketable yield.
-In raspberries, interactions with SWD could partially account for the recently observed increase in pre-harvest Cladosporium infections.
+An epidemiological link between SWD and raspberry fungal pathogens could increase pre-harvest fruit rot incidence and/or severity, consequentially reducing marketable yield.
+Indeed, interactions with SWD may partially account for the recently observed increase in pre-harvest Cladosporium raspberry infections.
 Through more precise management of SWD, raspberry producers may be able to minimize crop loss and control fruit rot fungi with fewer fungicides.
 In addition to increasing profitability (through greater yields and reduced costs for fungicides), this would also increase agricultural sustainability by reducing chemical inputs and delaying the development of fungicide resistance.

 Objective 1: Evaluate the ability of SWD to acquire and transmit Botrytis or Cladosporium propagules under laboratory conditions.

 Using field-isolated fungi, we quantified SWD’s ability to acquire and transmit Botrytis and Cladosporium propagules under “worst-case scenario” no-choice laboratory conditions.
-30 male and 30 female SWD were placed directly onto sterile PDA plates that were either (1) inoculated with 200 uL of a Botrytis cinerea spore suspension, (2) inoculated with 200 uL of a Cladosporium cladosporioides spore suspension, or (3) not inoculated with any fungal pathogens (untreated control).
+30 male and 30 female SWD were placed directly onto sterile potato dextrose agar (PDA) plates that had previously been inoculated with (1) 200 uL of a Botrytis cinerea spore suspension, (2) 200 uL of a Cladosporium cladosporioides spore suspension, or (3) not inoculated with any fungal pathogens (untreated control).
 SWD were left on these fungal exposure plates for five hours, during which time they were forced to interact with the fungi.
-At the end of this exposure period, all flies were removed from the media and evaluated for vectoring ability through the experiments described below in Objective 1A and 1B.
-From 2018 – 2019, six replicate assays were conducted for each fungal treatment.
+At the end of this exposure period, all flies were removed from the media and evaluated for vectoring ability through the experiments described below in Objectives 1a and 1b.
+Six replicate assays were conducted for each fungal treatment.

 Objective 1A: Quantification of gut and cuticle propagule accumulation

-We quantified the density of Botrytis and Cladosporium propagules on adult SWD at four time points: 0, 24, 48, and 72 hours after exposure to fungal cultures.
-Including these time points allowed us to quantify both the rate at which adult flies accumulate fungal propagules as well as the length of time propagules persisted after the initial exposure.
-At each time point, four flies (two male and two female SWD) were individually analyzed for the presence and density of fungal propagules on two regions of their body: externally and within the alimentary canal (ingested fungi).
+We quantified the density of Botrytis and Cladosporium propagules on adult SWD at four time points: 0, 24, 48, and 72 hours after exposure to the fungal cultures.
+Including these time points allowed us to quantify the rate at which adult flies accumulate fungal propagules and the length of time that the propagules persisted after the initial exposure.
+At each time point, four flies (two male and two female SWD) were randomly selected and individually analyzed for the presence and density of fungi located on/in the exterior and interior (e.g. ingested fungi) regions of their body.
 Individual flies within a time point were treated as subsamples and pooled for the purposes of data analysis.

 For the “0-hour” time point, flies were directly removed from the fungal culture plate and transferred into individual sterile microcentrifuge tubes for immediate analysis.
 The remaining SWD were also removed from the fungal culture plate and transferred onto sterile PDA, where they were held for 24 hours (Figure 1).
-At that point, we removed an additional four SWD for the “24-hour” time point and again transferred the remaining flies to a new sterile PDA plate (Figure 1).
+After 24 hours, we removed an additional four SWD for the “24-hour” post exposure time point and again transferred the remaining flies to a new, sterile PDA (Figure 1).
 This process was repeated twice more to generate the “48-hour” and “72-hour” time points.
-Transferring flies to fresh PDA plates at 24 hour intervals helped minimize potential contamination from fungal microbes that could grow on PDA.’
+Transferring flies to fresh PDA plates at 24-hour intervals helped minimize potential contamination from fungal microbes that could grow on PDA.

 At each time point, individual SWD were first submerged in 300 uL of a sterile phosphate buffer solution (PBS) and vortexed for one minute; this dislodged any fungal propagules that had accumulated on the exterior surface of the fly’s body.
 Each fly was then transferred to a new microcentrifuge tube and surface-sterilized in 95% ethanol for five minutes, followed by two rinses in a sterile buffer solution.
-This ensured that external fungi did not contaminate isolations from the interior of the fly.
-Flies were then transferred into a fresh tube containing buffer solution and ground using a sterile pestle.
-To confirm that all surface-dwelling microbes were killed, the second buffer rinse was also plated on PDA.
-If no microbial growth occurred on the sterile rinse plate, we could assume that the remaining microbes cultured from the homogenized body came from SWD’s alimentary canal.
+This ensured that the exterior fungi did not contaminate isolations from the interior of the fly.
+Flies were then transferred into a fresh tube of PBS buffer and homogenized using a sterile pestle.
+To confirm that all surface-dwelling microbes were killed, the second sterile buffer rinse was also plated on PDA.
+If no microbial growth occurred on the sterile rinse plate, we could assume that the remaining microbes cultured from the homogenized body came from SWD’s digestive tract.

-Both the spore wash (external fungi) and whole body homogenate (ingested fungi) solutions were serially diluted, plated, and incubated at room temperature for 1 – 2 weeks.
+Both the exterior and interior fungal solutions were serially diluted, plated, and incubated at room temperature for 1 – 2 weeks.
 Plates were assessed for the presence or absence of Botrytis and Cladosporium.
-We also calculated the resulting colony forming units / mL (CFUs) per fly based on the average number of colonies in the serial dilution containing a countable colony range, which provided a measure of fungal density.
-CFU data was analyzed separately for the Botrytis and Cladosporium assays using an ANOVA with the lme4 package in R, with plate type (internal or external fungi), time point, and the plate by time interaction included as fixed effects.
+We also calculated the resulting colony forming units / mL (CFUs) per fly based on the average number of colonies in the serial dilution containing a countable colony range (2 – 80 spores), which provided a measure of fungal density.
+CFU data was analyzed separately for the Botrytis and Cladosporium assays using an ANOVA with the nlme package in R, with plate type (interior or exterior fungi), time point, and the plate by time interaction included as fixed effects.

-Objective 1B: Evaluate SWD’s vectoring ability and persistence to artificial media
+Objective 1B: Evaluate SWD’s vectoring ability and persistence of fungal propagules

 Concurrent vectoring assays were conducted to correlate SWD fungal propagules acquisition with the ability to vector pathogens to new substrates.
 For each replicate, an additional four SWD (two males and two females) were removed from the same fungal cultures used in Objective 1A at the 0-hour time point and placed onto individual PDA dishes.
 Each fly was then serially transferred onto fresh PDA at the 24, 48, and 72 hours post exposure time points.
 If flies were capable of vectoring pathogens, then we expected to see fungal colonies grow on the PDA.
 Plates were incubated for two weeks and assessed for the presence or absence of Botrytis and Cladosporium.
 Fungal identifications were morphologically confirmed using characteristics such as spore ontogeny and color as described in Barnett and Hunter 1981.